Raj-Vasoya-Simform/Notice-Board-Application/README.md

   Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+  ## Usage

+  - To use this project, follow these steps:

+  - Open the project directory.
+    Run the following command to start the backend server:

+    `ng server -o` or `ng serve` or `ng s -o`.

   ## Build

   Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.